Psychoanalysis vs. Psychodynamic therapy

-In session you have the freedom to explore those areas you feel most blocked, including the feeling of “not knowing where to start.”
-I will be sensitive to where you are at in the process and stay focused on seeking out those goals that resonate most to where you want to work.
+In either style of working, you have the freedom to explore those areas you feel most blocked, including the feeling of “not knowing where to start.”
+It is important to be sensitive to where you are at in the process and stay focused on seeking out those goals that resonate most to where you want to work.
+Often our therapeutic experience will offer clues as to how certain patterns are playing out in your other relationships.
 As we begin to discover those places that hold you back, we will together contemplate new ways of being, thinking and feeling.